Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Symptoms of intermittent explosive disorder

-The intermittent explosive disorder affects about 16 million Americans and up to 7% of the world.
-The tell-tale sign of anger disorder is frequent outbursts that seem unwarranted or out of proportion.
+Intermittent explosive disorder affects up to 7.3 percent of adults, and 11.5-16 million Americans.
+The tell-tale sign of this anger disorder is frequent outbursts that seem unwarranted or out of proportion.

 If you're experiencing the following symptoms, you may be living with intermittent explosive disorder: